shuhaib/PortfolioManagerDocs/Deployment/Angular/README.md

 Detailed steps:
 >Step 1  : Istall Tomcat
-		   Go to the below link and download core zip
+		   &nbsp;&nbsp;&nbsp;&nbspGo to the below link and download core zip
 		   https://tomcat.apache.org/download-90.cgi
 >Step 2  : Unzip the contents to your desired location
 >Step 3  : Edit the tomcat-users.xml in conf folder